numericalalgorithmsgroup/bayesian-uq/README.md

 #### dco/c++

 Version 3.4.3 or later is needed.
-As of early June 2020, this is still not publicly available.
+As of mid July 2020, this is not publicly available, but early access can be arranged on request.
 The examples that use finite differences instead of AD for derivative computation should still work without dco/c++ installed.

 ## Customize makefile

-Create a file called
+Copy `makefiles/GNUmakefile.default.inc` to a new file called

 ```
 makefiles/GNUmakefile.[USER].inc